meinside/meinside.github.io/_posts/2015-11-06-Building-a-Telegram-bot-on-Raspberry-Pi.md

 ## 3. Create a self-signed certificate for callbacks from Telegram

-Telegram demands SSL connection on bots' webhook servers.
+Telegram demands SSL connection on bots' webhook callbacks.

 Fortunately, it supports self-signed certificates, so I didn't have to waste my money on it.